 How to Efficiently Get Off of Antipsychotics

 First, we run lab tests to identify the potential root causes of the symptoms.
 In many cases, toxicity is found to be a large contributor.10,11,12 Whether toxicity is a result of the person’s environment or poor detoxification genetics, we work towards clearing it out.
-We restrict the use of processed foods, sugar, caffeine, limit the number of cigarettes, limiting only to organic tobacco, and utilize supplements that are known to be beneficial for stabilizing the neurochemistry.
+We restrict the use of processed foods, sugar, and caffeine, limit the number of cigarettes (and only organic tobacco), and utilize individually prescribed supplements that are beneficial for stabilizing neurochemistry.
 When the individual begins to feel the balance and sedation that these natural therapies provide, their medication can be reduced—slowly—and carefully adjusted to as low a dosage as is possible, sometimes successfully to zero.

 Are There Holistic Solutions for Psychotic Symptoms?